-We can all do our part to slow the spread of Omicron by collectively taking several simple actions.
+We can all do our part to slow the spread of COVID by collectively taking several simple actions.
 These include:

 - Getting vaccinated for COVID-19, including a booster dose as soon as you are eligible.